Custom controls have ARIA roles

 aria-pressed="false" to the

-Now screen readers will announces the role and interactive state for the
+Now screen readers will announce the role and interactive state for the

 Why this matters